julianlk522/julianlk.com/content/about.md

 I'm Julian Lindsay-Kaufman.
 Nice to meet you!

 I have many interests.
 Right now they mostly center around education and technology.
-There is huge potential in combining those, and I think often about how to best do it.

 I'm currently working on: